 2022 Year-End NAIC Designations for STACR REMIC Trust, STACR Trust, and STACR Debt Notes

-/EIN News/ -- MCLEAN, Va., Dec.
-28, 2022 (GLOBE NEWSWIRE) -- Freddie Mac (OTCQB: FMCC) today published on its website the National Association of Insurance Commissioners (NAIC) 2022 filing year designations for certain STACR REMIC Trust, STACR Trust, and STACR Debt Notes.
+MCLEAN, Va., Dec.
+28, 2022 (GLOBE NEWSWIRE) -- Freddie Mac FMCC today published on its website the National Association of Insurance Commissioners (NAIC) 2022 filing year designations for certain STACR REMIC Trust, STACR Trust, and STACR Debt Notes.
 NAIC Designations for year-end 2022 are available on our website in one single file.

 Overall, of the 199 reviewed STACR Notes, 159 (or 79.89%) have achieved NAIC 1 Designation, 34 (or 17.08%) have achieved NAIC 2 Designation, and 6 (or 3.01%) have achieved NAIC 3 Designation.
 It should be noted that 19 STACR Notes achieved NAIC Designation upgrades relative to their 2021 year-end NAIC Designations.
 Below table details the upgrades: